sefaakkoc/molytica/README.md

 - Open an [Issue](https://github.com/sefaakkoc/molytica/issues)
 - Check the [Wiki](https://github.com/sefaakkoc/molytica/wiki)

----

-⚗**Note**: This software is intended for academic and research purposes.
+**Note**: This software is intended for academic and research purposes.
 Please contact the developers before commercial use.

-**Citation**: If you use this software in your research, please cite our paper: [DOI:10.xxxx/xxxxx]